-Housing corporation De Alliantie was faced with the task of providing housing to selected refugee status holders in Amsterdam in the shortest possible time.
-In view of the limited availability of suitable housing, the housing corporation decided to order three new-build housing projects in IJburg, to be composed of modular units.
+Housing corporation De Alliantie was faced with the task of providing Amsterdam housing for refugees in the shortest possible time.
+Due to the limited availability of suitable housing, the housing corporation decided to order three new housing projects in IJburg, to be composed of modular units.

-The 141 residential units of the ‘Set’ project had to be ready for occupation very quickly.
-They had to be suitable for a mixed target group of first-time buyers and refugee status holders.
-The building needed to exude a mature, architecturally-pleasing aesthetic, taking into account its situation and the surrounding residents.
+The 141 residential units of the ‘SET’ project had to be ready for occupation very quickly.
+They had to be suitable for a mixed group of first-time homebuyers and refugees.
+The building also needed a mature, architecturally-pleasing appearance that harmonised with its environment and the surrounding residences.

 In only 13 weeks’ time, Jan Snel delivered 103 one-person studios and 38 two-person flats, constructed from modular building blocks of approximately 3m by 6m.
 Featuring prefabricated bathrooms and window frames, the stackable units consist of a modular steel structure with a concrete floor and timber frame walls.
 The façade was finished on site.
 Due to the urgency of the situation, a deviation from the zoning plan was permitted at this location for a maximum of ten years, meaning that a temporary modular construction method could be employed.